JayMartMedia/helpful-commands/linux-unix.md

 `ssh jmm@192.168.1.123` SSH into server at 192.168.1.123 as user "jmm" (will be asked for password if ssh keys not setup)

+`ssh jmm@192.168.1.123 ls` Run the ls command on the server at 192.168.1.123 and show results of command in local machine terminal

 ## SCP

 Resource: https://linux.die.net/man/1/scp